What to expect during your SSD hearing

 Social Security Disability hearings are informal proceedings.
 In an SSD hearing, the federal rules of evidence do not apply and there is no jury to decide your case.
 There is also no prosecuting attorney who will argue against you.

-The only people likely to be at the hearing besides yourself will be the judge, hearing monitor, vocational expert and your Social Security Disability attorney if you have one.
+The only people likely to be at the hearing besides yourself will be the judge, hearing monitor, a vocational expert, and your Social Security Disability attorney if you have one.
 In some cases, a medical doctor will be present to testify about your condition.
 You can bring friends and family with you and they can even testify on your behalf under certain circumstances.

 Some judges will ask all the questions while others expect your attorney to ask the questions.
 You will need to testify about your background and how your medical condition prevents you from working.